-Actions 7.1, 7.2, 7.3, and 7.4 are determined to be effective resulting from the district's efforts through addressing school-level instructional strategies, engagement of families and community partners, and monitoring of progress, as demonstrated by growth from base to current year.
+Actions 7.1, 7.2, 7.3, and 7.4 are determined to be effective resulting from the district's efforts through addressing school-level instructional strategies, engagement of families and community partners, and monitoring of progress, as demonstrated by growth from base to Year 3 Outcome data.
+Goal 7 was achieved as the percentage of schools with continuous four or more years of eligibility by 20%, resulting in El Dorado no longer being eligible.